irchelp/irchelp.github.io/irchelp/security/socialeng.md

+---
+title: Social Engineering
+author: irchelp.org staff
+---

 # Social Engineering

 Social Engineering refers to a version of the classical confidence game.
 It's no small secret that the weakest link in computer security is often the person at the keyboard.

 A social engineer takes advantage of the human tendency to trust, and may additionally take advantage of a user's lack of understanding of the system they are working with.